-- 6.1 When establishing PRM seating procedures, the operator should take into account the following factors: - a) If the PRM travels with an accompanying person, the accompanying person should be seated next to the PRM; and - b) if the PRM is unable to negotiate steps within the cabin unaided, he/she should not be seated on the upper deck of multi-deck aircraft if the exits are not certified for emergency evacuation on both land and water. - 6.2 When establishing the procedure on seating of PRMs, seats should be allocated taking into account the following: - a) A passenger with physical disability of the upper limbs, who travels without an accompanying person, should be allocated seats during all phases of the flight so that visual and audible communication can be established with the cabin crew. - b) A passenger with disability of lower limbs and a passenger with a disability of both upper and lower limbs should be seated in a location providing easy access to floor level exits. - c) A mentally impaired passenger, who travels without an accompanying person should be allocated seats during all phases of the flight so that visual and audible communication can be established with the cabin crew.
+When establishing seating procedures for persons with disabilities and persons with reduced mobility, the operator should take into account the following factors:

+- a) If the person travels with an accompanying person, the accompanying person should be seated next to them; and - b) if the person with reduced mobility is unable to negotiate steps within the cabin unaided, he/she should not be seated on the upper deck of multi-deck aircraft if the exits are not certified for emergency evacuation on both land and water.

+When establishing the procedure on seating of PRMs, seats should be allocated taking into account the following:

+a) A passenger with physical disability of the upper limbs, who travels without an accompanying person, should be allocated seats during all phases of the flight so that visual and audible communication can be established with the cabin crew.

-&lt;sup>44 SCPs are Persons with Reduced Mobility (PRMs), infants and unaccompanied children, deportees, inadmissible passengers, or prisoners in custody.
+45 SCPs are Persons with Reduced Mobility (PRMs), infants and unaccompanied children, deportees, inadmissible passengers, or prisoners in custody.

-- d) A passenger whose physical size would possibly prevent him/her from passing through an emergency exit (e.g. Type III or Type IV exit), should be seated in the vicinity of a suitable exit, taking into account the size of the exit.
-Seating of more than one of such passengers in the same seat row segment should be avoided. - e) If a passenger is traveling with a recognised assistance dog in the cabin, suitable arrangements should be made between the passenger and the operator in advance of the flight where a recognised assistance dog is to be accommodated.
-A suitable restraint harness should be provided by the owner to secure and restrain the dog during taxi, take off, landing and turbulence.
-In cruise, it is acceptable for the dog to be subject to less restraint. - f) If a passenger traveling with a disability and /or restraint aid that requires to be secured around the back of the seat, the seat should not be used if there is a person seated unless the seating configuration is approved for the use of such devices.
+- b) A passenger with disability of lower limbs and a passenger with a disability of both upper and lower limbs should be seated in a location providing easy access to floor level exits. - c) A mentally impaired passenger, who travels without an accompanying person should be allocated seats during all phases of the flight so that visual and audible communication can be established with the cabin crew. - d) A passenger whose physical size would possibly prevent him/her from passing through an emergency exit (e.g. Type III or Type IV exit), should be seated in the vicinity of a suitable exit, taking into account the size of the exit.
+Seating of more than one of such passengers in the same seat row segment should be avoided. - e) If a passenger is traveling with a service animal in the cabin, suitable arrangements should be made between the passenger and the operator in advance of the flight where a service animal is to be accommodated.
+A suitable restraint harness should be provided by the owner to secure and restrain the service animal during taxi, take off, landing and turbulence.
+In cruise, it is acceptable for the service animal to be subject to less restraint. - f) If a passenger traveling with a disability and /or restraint aid that requires to be secured around the back of the seat, the seat should not be used if there is a person seated unless the seating configuration is approved for the use of such devices.
 This is to avoid the changed dynamic seat reaction with the disability and/or restraint aid, which may lead to head injury of the passenger seated behind.
-If the seat design or installation would prevent head contact of the person seated behind, then no further consideration is necessary. - 6.3 When establishing seating procedures for a group of PRMs, the operator should take into account the following: - a) Access to exits: groups of non-ambulatory PRMs should be seated throughout the cabin to ensure that each PRM is surrounded by the maximum number of passengers capable of assisting in case of an emergency; - b) If non-ambulatory PRMs cannot be evenly distributed throughout the cabin, the operator should establish procedures to mitigate the increased safety risk such as seating of passengers capable of assisting in case of an emergency in the vicinity, additional information or training of the cabin crew.
+If the seat design or installation would prevent head contact of the person seated behind, then no further consideration is necessary.

+When establishing seating procedures for a group of PRMs, the operator should take into account the following:

+- a) Access to exits: groups of non-ambulatory PRMs should be seated throughout the cabin to ensure that each PRM is surrounded by the maximum number of passengers capable of assisting in case of an emergency; - b) If non-ambulatory PRMs cannot be evenly distributed throughout the cabin, the operator should establish procedures to mitigate the increased safety risk such as seating of passengers capable of assisting in case of an emergency in the vicinity, additional information or training of the cabin crew.

-7 RIGHTS AND RESPONSIBILITIES
+7. RIGHTS AND RESPONSIBILITIES